bmp-dot/nutanixapibootcamp/api_update_vm/api_update_vm.rst

 #.
 Fill out the body

-    - Click on the tab for **exercise 2** where you retrieved the status of your VM
+    - Click on the tab from **exercise 2** where you retrieved the status of your VM
     - Copy the entire response
     - Click on the right-most tab for this exercise to update your VM
     - Paste the response from the GET as the body for the PUT